 The BBC Proms, what's it all about?

-Whether you are a classical connoisseur or think 'classical music is not for me' there is surely something for everyone in the 8 week stretch of concerts, workshops, talks and family events.
+Whether you are a classical connoisseur or think 'classical music is not for me' there is surely something for everyone in the 8 week stretch of concerts.

 When are the Proms?

-The BBC Proms 2019 season runs from 19 July to 14 September, with 8 weeks of concerts, talks, workshops and family events and more happening nearly every day.
+Normally, the BBC Proms season consists of 8 weeks of concerts, talks, workshops and family events and more happening nearly every day.
 The First Night is always a special occasion, as is the famous Last Night of the Proms at London's Royal Albert Hall.

 How can I attend an event or concert?

-The full programme for Proms 2019 will be announced in April.
-From then, you will be able to find all the concerts and events from this website by date and category, composer and artist.
-The Proms website will have full details of ticket prices and how to purchase tickets, and during the season you can enjoy all the audio and video from the concerts and events.
+Normally, the full programme for a Proms season is announced in April.
+From then, you can find all the concerts and events from this website by date and category, composer and artist.
+The Proms website gives full details of ticket prices and how to purchase tickets, and during the season you can enjoy all the audio and video from the concerts and events.

 There are also many free events and you can always buy Promming tickets on the day for just £6 for concerts at the Royal Albert Hall.